nikhil0929/TeamMemberManager/README.md

 # Team Member Manager

-The Team Member Management application allows users to view, edit, add, and delete team members.
+The Team Member Management application allows users to view, edit, add, and delete team members using a React.js frontend and store the team in a Postgres database using a Django backend.
+## Purpose:
+This application was written to learn about Django and make an interactive UI (mobile) using React.js

 ![alt text](https://github.com/nikhil0929/TeamMemberManager/blob/09d892f289ccfc0a29e124c36890db9d26625b33/pictures/ListMember.png?raw=true)
 ![alt text](https://github.com/nikhil0929/TeamMemberManager/blob/346442fe343291c7f8201d350681ed401c7bd239/pictures/AddMember.png?raw=true)